Skip to main content

 Jews avoid such suicides, it is unusual and unacceptable, but there are several examples described by Yosef ben Matityahu himself.
 The question is whether he is a reliable source.
 Yosef ben Matityahu is accepted in the study as a reliable and accurate source, but sometimes the numbers he presents seem exaggerated.

 Is Yosef ben Matityahu a reliable source?
 How credible should he be?
 Was he in Masada at all during the siege?
-He left Jerusalem in 70, moved to Rome to sponsor Vespasian and Titus his son after Titus conquered Jerusalem.
+He left Jerusalem in 70, and moved to Rome to sponsor Vespasian and Titus his son after Titus conquered Jerusalem.

 WESTERN BREAKING POINT OF MASADA